adechielie/powerbireports/README.md

-# powerbireports
+# Power BI reports by Elie Franck ADECHI
-Check my reports and see what i can do for your organization
+Check my reports and see what i can do for your organization.